Biological Incidents Awareness (AWR-118)

 This course provides a brief overview of biological incidents that have occurred; biological agents that are naturally occurring, could be accidentally released, or could be used deliberately; the typical course of disease and how that may vary in a deliberate incident; an overview of biological agents as terrorist weapons; and methods of protection from biological agents (with an emphasis on protection using methods and equipment readily available to emergency responders and the general public).
 This course can be considered an introductory course to Emergency Response to Domestic Biological Incidents (PER-220).

-Format: Instructor-Led Training (Direct Delivery; Train-the-Trainer; Indirect Delivery)
+Mobile Instructor-Led Training (Direct Delivery, Train-the-Trainer, Indirect Delivery)

-The primary target audience for the Direct Delivery version of this course includes:
+The primary target audience for this course includes:

 • Public health officials

-• Personnel from governmental agencies who may become involved in a biological incident
+• Who may become involved in a biological incident

-The secondary target audience for the Train-the-Trainer version of this course includes:
+The secondary target audience for this course includes:

 • Public officials